espadrine/espadrine.github.com/blog/src/a-primer-on-randomness.md

 A few notes can really help you get it up to speed.

+First, pick your target platform.

+You will need different optimization tricks if you build for `x86_64` (Intel / AMD), or for ARM (phones), or if you directly target a CMOS integrated circuit, if you want to burn your PRNG in an ASIC.

+Let’s say you want to get the most out of your Intel or AMD chip.
-First, you want to be as close to the metal as you can.
+Go as close to the metal as you can.
 Code in C, C++, or Rust.

 Second, understand the assembly output.
 Looking at the compiled assembly with `gcc prng.c -S -o prng.asm` can help.
 I recommend [Intel’s introduction], [AMD’s manual] and [Agner’s instruction tables].